StarnyLIU/StarnyLIU.github.io/_pages/about.md

 Tianjin No.1 High School  <br />
 <br />

+# News

+[2024-3-15] My first journal paper 'Design of an Analogue Modulation Parameter Measuring System for Radio Signals' has been accepted to Chinese Core Journal "[Foreign Electronic Measurement Technology](http://femt.etmchina.com/femt/home)".
+This is also my first first-author paper!

+[2023-11-13] I build me own homepage!
+I'll try to improve the content of my homepage in the future!

 # Collaboration

 I am always open to collaborative opportunities that can contribute to our understanding and capabilities as well as coming up with novel ideas to push the boundaries of technology.  <br />